 If you're still having trouble sleeping, Overby-Cooper recommends listening to soothing ocean sounds or following a guided meditation.

 One of the best ways to relieve stress and lift your mood is having a laugh, says Overby-Cooper, and science agrees.
-By telling a joke or hearing one, Overby-Cooper says we are able to get out of our head and move into a more positive frame of mind.
+By telling a joke or hearing one, Overby-Cooper says we are able to get out of our heads and move into a more positive frame of mind.